engineersCode/facultydev1/participants.md

 He recently created the course ["Introduction to Linear Algebra"](https://learning.buffalo.edu/courses/course-v1:UBx+MTH309+2019_FA/course/) using Jupyter notebooks in the BUx Open edX platform.
 His materials are also available [on Github](https://github.com/bbadzioch/MTH309_F2019).

-### Francesca Bernardi

-[Francesca](http://www.fbernardi.info) is currently dean's post-doctoral scholar in the Department of Mathematics at Florida State University.
-She is starting a tenure-track position in Mathematics with affiliation in Mechanical Engineering at the Worcester Polytechnic Institute next Fall.
-Francesca is the co-founder of [Girls Talk Math](https://girlstalkmath.com), a free summer camp for female and gender non-conforming high-school students interested in STEM and Media.
-The camp now has three locations at the University of North Carolina at Chapel Hill, the University of Maryland at College Park, and the University of California Los Angeles.
-It includes curriculum built with Jupyter notebooks to learn about number systems, network science, and SIR modeling.
-Follow her on Twitter: [@fra_berni](https://twitter.com/fra_berni).

 ### Ryan C. Cooper